Campbell High School (New Hampshire): Campbell Advisory Program

 All students at Campbell High School participate in the Campbell Advisory Program.
-Students meet with their staff advisors for ten minutes or longer in groups of approximately twelve.
-The CAP advisor is a spokesperson and an advocate for the best interests of each advisee.
+Students meet with their staff advisors for thirty five minutes in groups of approximately twelve.
+The CAG advisor is a spokesperson and an advocate for the best interests of each advisee.
 Each advocate is a contact person and a resource for his or her advisees.
 It is hoped that a lasting relationship can be developed in this context so each student feels he or she has a spokesperson who is approachable and works on his or her behalf.
-CAP also encourages trust, responsibility and mutual respect among a diverse group of students.
+CAG also encourages trust, responsibility and mutual respect among a diverse group of students.

 Students of Campbell High School also have a policy where there is a formative and summative grading system.
-Formative is the class work or homework that isn't graded, it is simply checked off saying that it has been completed.
-Summative work are quizzes, test or other forms of work that the teacher or staff wants to be graded.
+Formative is the class work or homework that is worth 15% of the class grade.
+Summative work are quizzes, test or other forms of work that is worth 85% of the class grade.